empathic-ai/altimit/README.md

 ## Altimit

-Altimit is a flexible and lightweight set of tools and protocols for building an open Metaverse.
+Altimit is a flexible and lightweight framework for building an open Metaverse.
 You can use Altimit as an engine for creating your own Metaverse application, or as a plugin for creating a Metaverse application in your favorite game engine or IDE.
 Altimit allows your application to seamlessly connect with other applications to create a cohesive experience.

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This basic notion is integral to Altimit's elasticity—enabling it to play nice with a plethora of third-party editors and frameworks.